 In many countries across the globe, lightning is a leading cause of transmission and distribution line outages.
 In Mexico, for example, the Comisíon Federal de Electricidad has estimated that more than 50% of line failures have traditionally been linked to lightning.
 To reduce these outages, starting about 2000 CFE began a program of widespread application of line arresters and selected the externally gapped (EGLA) type due to perceived advantages such as failures not adding to the system, pollution level not being a problem and no risk of disconnector device failure.
 Another important consideration was that EGLAs available in the local market were regarded as offering an excellent cost-benefit ratio along with lower installation requirements.
-Over the past 10 years, CFE’s 230 kV & 400 kV network has grown from about 47,000 km to almost 60,000 km while outage rate during this period decreased from 1.17 to 0.57 at 400 kV and from 1.27 to 0.59 at the lower transmission voltage.
+Over the past 10 years, CFE’s 230 kV & 400 kV network has grown from about 47,000 km to over 60,000 km while outage rate during this period decreased from 1.17 to 0.57 at 400 kV and from 1.27 to 0.59 at the lower transmission voltage.

 In the case of the 13 kV, 23 kV and 138 kV systems, which together grew during this period from about 369,000 km to more than 831,000 km, both gapless and EGLA type arresters are being utilized.
 However, the proportion of EGLA types has increased steadily due to difficulties in identifying gapless arrester failure from varistor block degradation or moisture ingress.
 Either could mean possible permanent failure on systems.
-More than 400,000 EGLAs have so far been installed on CFE’s T&D system from 13 kV to 400 kV, of which more than 85,000 were in service at 115 kV and almost 10,000 at 230 kV and 400 kV as of the end of 2017.
-As explained in this article, contributed by Gerardo Montoya-Tena, Manager of the T&D Dept. at the Instituto Nacional de Electricidad y Energías Limpias, performance over the past 10 years has shown this to be a good economic as well as technical solution with not only improved reliability but also decreased outages and interruption time due to lightning.
+As of the end of 2017, more than 400,000 EGLAs had been installed on CFE’s T&D system from 13 kV to 400 kV, of which more than 85,000 were in service at 115 kV and almost 10,000 at 230 kV and 400 kV.

 Unlike for gapless arresters, establishing proper selection criteria is comparatively less critical in the case of EGLAs.
 Energy capability and rated voltage data are indicated by the manufacturer and it is also not necessary for the user to specify pollution level, creepage distance, MCOV, TOV, etc. Another advantage is that the varistor blocks in EGLAs are not exposed to possible degradation caused by thermal instability while failure due to pollution and improper operation of the disconnector device are also not factors.
 In this regard, an additional point of possible system failure is eliminated.
 In the case of Mexico, for example, there have been no reported instances of EGLA failures due to varistor degradation, moisture ingress or pollution.
 At the same time, outages due to arrester failures have decreased significantly.
 Permanent outages due to arrester failure have also been decreasing as another potential point of system failure is eliminated.
 EGLAs applied on distribution systems in Mexico have helped avoid outages as well as damage to equipment due to induced lightning overvoltage.